steemit/whitepaper/whitepaper.md

 It is often said that a coin with an inflationary model is not sustainable, but we know from countless real-world examples that the quantity of money does not have a direct and immediate impact on its value, though it certainly plays a role.

-From August 2008 through January 2009 the U.S. money supply grew from $871B to $1,737B, a rate of over 100% per year and then continued to grow at about 20% per year for the next 6 years.
+From August 2008 through January 2009 the U.S. money supply[^fn15] grew from $871B to $1,737B, a rate of over 100% per year and then continued to grow at about 20% per year for the next 6 years.
 All told the money supply in the U.S. has grown by 4.59x over less than 7 years.
-During that same time, the value of the dollar relative to goods and services has fallen less than 10% according to the government's price index.
+During that same time, the value of the dollar relative to goods and services has fallen less than 10% according to the government's price index[^fn16].
 This real-world example demonstrates that supply is only one component of price.

-For the first 2 years of Bitcoin’s life the network sustained an annual inflation rate of over 100%.
+For the first 2 years of Bitcoin’s life the network sustained an annual inflation rate[^fn17] of over 100%.
 For the first 5 years it was over 30%, and for the first 8 years it was over 10%.
 All told the total “spending” Steem does to fund content, curation, and block production amounts to less than 10% APR.

 The price of a digital commodity, like STEEM, is driven by both supply and demand.
 When a long-term holder decides to exit, the supply of STEEM on the market will increase and push the price down.
 This downward pressure is countered when a new long-term holder decides to buy up the STEEM and convert it back into SP.
 Additional supply and demand may be be added due to market speculators buying and selling liquid STEEM based on their predictions of the future market price.